unioslo/tre-operators-docs/docs/modules/interfaces/index.md

-# Overview of Interface Types

-Interoperability is achieved through the exchange of **Structured Data Objects** over a small number of defined **Interface Types**.
-Traffic to and from all interface services MUST route first through the Security Servers of the host Participant.

-## Structured Data Packaging

-The Federation requires that all objects exchanged between Participants **MUST** be packaged in a standard way.

-*   **Recommended Standard:** The use of the **“Five Safes” RO-Crate standard** is suggested as the packaging format for all structured data objects.
-*   **Traceability:** All structured data objects exchanged **SHOULD** be tagged with a metadata record indicating the **Project context**.

-## Interface Types and Data Flow

-Interface services are classified by type, defining their security context and permitted external connections.

-### Interface Types

-- **Query (Direct)**
-    - *Function*: Supports queries where the executable query is fully contained in the payload (e.g., SQL).
-    - *Data Object(s)*: Query Object.
-    - *Connection Requirement*: MUST connect solely to other Query (Direct) services.

-- **Query (Indirect)**
-    - *Function*: Supports queries referring to an external executable artifact (e.g., workflow URL).
-    - *Data Object(s)*: Job Request Object.
-    - *Connection Requirement*: MUST connect solely to other Query (Indirect) services.

-- **Data Ingress/Egress**
-    - *Function*: Moves complete sensitive Datasets or large extracts between Participants.
-    - *Data Object(s)*: Data Extract Object.
-    - *Connection Requirement*: Data Egress MUST connect solely to Data Ingress services.

-- **Index**
-    - *Function*: Exchanges lists of personal/depersonalized identifiers and master linkage spines.
-    - *Data Object(s)*: Index Object.
-    - *Connection Requirement*: MUST connect solely to Index interface services.

-- **Software**
-    - *Function*: Downloads approved software artifacts (environment or research) from a Software Service.
-    - *Data Object(s)*: Environment/Job Payload Artifact.
-    - *Connection Requirement*: MUST connect solely to Software interface services.

-- **Response**
-    - *Function*: Encapsulates the results/answers to queries.
-    - *Data Object(s)*: Response Object.
-    - *Connection Requirement*: MUST connect solely to other Response services.
+# Interface Types: A Practical Guide

+This guide explains how TREs in the federation exchange data securely and efficiently.
+You will learn how to package data, use the right interface type, and ensure compliance with federation requirements.

+## How Data Moves Between TREs

+TREs exchange **Structured Data Objects** using a set of well-defined interface types.
+All traffic to and from interface services must route through the Security Servers of the host Participant, ensuring security and traceability.

+## Packaging Structured Data

+Always package objects exchanged between Participants in a standard way:
+- Use the **“Five Safes” RO-Crate standard** for all structured data objects.
+- Tag each object with metadata that indicates the **Project context** for traceability.

+## Choosing the Right Interface Type

+Select the interface type that matches your data flow and security needs:

+- **Query (Direct):**
+    - Use this when your query is fully contained in the payload (e.g., SQL).
+    - Exchange a Query Object.
+    - Connect only to other Query (Direct) services.

+- **Query (Indirect):**
+    - Use this for queries that reference an external executable artifact (e.g., workflow URL).
+    - Exchange a Job Request Object.
+    - Connect only to other Query (Indirect) services.

+- **Data Ingress/Egress:**
+    - Use this to move complete sensitive datasets or large extracts between Participants.
+    - Exchange a Data Extract Object.
+    - Data Egress must connect only to Data Ingress services.

+- **Index:**
+    - Use this to exchange lists of personal or depersonalized identifiers and master linkage spines.
+    - Exchange an Index Object.
+    - Connect only to Index interface services.

+- **Software:**
+    - Use this to download approved software artifacts (environment or research) from a Software Service.
+    - Exchange an Environment or Job Payload Artifact.
+    - Connect only to Software interface services.

+- **Response:**
+    - Use this to encapsulate and send results or answers to queries.
+    - Exchange a Response Object.
+    - Connect only to other Response services.

+## Federation Security and Compliance

+To maintain security and compliance:
+- Route all interface traffic through Security Servers.
+- Encrypt all data exchanges between Participants.
+- Tag all objects with project metadata for traceability.

+By following these practices, you help ensure the integrity, confidentiality, and traceability of all data exchanged in the federation.

 ## Federated AAAI (Authentication, Authorization, and Auditing Infrastructure)